Teacher Education Pathway to Licensure

 Teach.
 Make a difference every day.

-Our personalized, cohort-based program is taught by instructors who model the very pedagogy and practices we strive to inspire in future K-12 teachers.
+Our program is taught by instructors who model the very pedagogy and practices we strive to inspire in future K-12 teachers.
 At Brandeis, you will learn not merely to teach in service of social justice, but to empower students to act upon issues of equity and justice.

 Elyse has always found passion in teaching.
 She is currently working as a high school chemistry teacher.
 "I like working with students as they learn and grow, kind of watching them progress over time.
 I think providing support to students when they're young can really help impact the rest of their lives."